frobino/contra-microanalysis/README.md

 ## How to build and run a CONTRA

-The easiest way to get a feeling of what a CONTRA is and how to use it is to run docker or docker-compose in one of the CONTRAs in this repo.
+The easiest way to get a feeling of what a CONTRA is and how to use it is to run docker-compose in one of the CONTRAs in this repo.
+The docker-compose command will:

+- build the selected CONTRA and create a docker image out of it
+- instantiate a CONTRA container, a database and some consumers
+- run the CONTRA container with an example trace so that it can fill the database and consequently fill the consumers with data

 Currently we have 2 CONTRAs: